robbobfrh84/Tutorials_Examples/github-domain-hosting/README.md

-# Use your custom domain for your github pages repository.
+# Use your custom domain for your GitHub Pages repository.
-Note: this tutorial will use namecheap.com for it's example domain register.
-However, it is not necessary to use namecheap and other registers' interfaces are similar.
+Note: This tutorial will use namecheap.com as an example domain registrar.
+However, it is not necessary to use namecheap, as other registrars have similar interfaces.

-### Setting up on github
+### Setting up on GitHub
-Lets start out by saying you already got a github repository ready to host.
-No? start a new one and put the index.html file (found in this folder) in your repository and push those changes to get somethin' goin'.
+Let's start by assuming you already have a GitHub repository ready to host.
+No?
+Start a new one and place the index.html file (found in this folder) in your repository.
+Push those changes to get something going.

 Select your repository and find the **settings** ⚙ Icon.
 * Scroll down until you find the **GitHub Pages** Section